Mahmud Hasan Deobandi: Tas'hīh Abu Dawūd

 The written manuscripts of the Sihah Sittah were preserved in the libraries of Islamic nations, with the majority held at Mecca and Medina.
 The Indian scholar Ahmad Ali Saharanpuri copied the manuscripts that existed in Mecca, and then studied them with Shah Muhammad Ishaq.
 When he returned to India he started publishing the copyedited editions of these hadith manuscripts from his press.
-His pupil Muhammad Qasim Nanautawi continued the practice of copyediting the hadith manuscripts until all of the books were published in India.
+His pupil Muhammad Qasim Nanawtawi continued the practice of copyediting the hadith manuscripts until all of the books were published in India.

 Later there was a push to copyedit the Sunan Abu Dawud, one among the six major books of the hadith.
 However, the editions that were published and the original written manuscripts majorly differed from each other.
 Hasan thus collected all the available manuscripts, copyedited the text and had several editions of it published in book form.
 These were published in 1900 from the Mujtabai Press in Delhi.